yamin-shihab/study-notes/grade_8/social_studies.md

 Seems to be more thinking than memorizing compared to grade 7 social studies.
 Note from the future: this was very false.
 And also as a quick precursor:
 * Worldview is how you view the world, and it's pervasive.
   * Different groups of people share different or similar world views.
-* A worldview is not a point of view, as a point of view is the way an individual sees things.
+* A worldview isn't a point of view, as a point of view is the way an individual sees things.
-* A worldview is not a perspective, as a perspective is the way a group sees things.
+* A worldview isn't a perspective, as a perspective is the way a group sees things.
 * Worldviews are both of these and more.
 They ask the following questions:
   * How do geographical factors such as climate and location affect people?
   * In what terms does a society view time?